powerhome/playbook/playbook/app/pb_kits/playbook/pb_phone_number_input/docs/_phone_number_input_only_countries.md

 You can limit the country options, which will remove all countries except your selections from the dropdown.
-When limited, the country selector dropdown will display your countries in the order you list them, not alphabetically.